hsuwatithaw/Python-Essentials---Final-Assignment/README.md

 Overview

-This project is a simple Python web scraper that collects product names and prices from multiple web pages and stores the extracted data in Excel files.
+This project is a Python web scraper that collects product names and prices from multiple web pages and stores the extracted data in Excel files.
 The scraper processes each page individually, saves the page-level results, and then combines all collected data into a single Excel file for easier analysis.

 Features